 - Polish your résumé.
 A good résumé can serve as an introduction to a potential supervisor and you should have one handy when starting to look for a project.
 Make sure your skills (above) are highlighted, as well as the relevant classes you’ve completed and your grades in them.
 Here is a sample résumé for your reference.

 - Get to know people.
-We strongly recommend attending the weekly Faculty Research talk series, which is held every fall semester (find the schedule here.)
+We strongly recommend attending the weekly Faculty Research talk series, which is held every fall semester (not meeting since 2020).
 Faculty members in APS describe their research in an informal setting, and you can see if these topics excite you, ask questions, and find out about the sorts of things undergraduate students might do.
 While you will probably have a faculty member oversee your work, you may work more closely with a non-faculty scientist on their specific projects.

 - Follow up.
 You’ll almost never get someone to say “Yes, I have the perfect project for you!” on your first introduction.
 If you are truly interested in an opportunity, make sure your potential supervisor knows this and give them a copy of your résumé.
 Ask if you can attend their research group meetings to learn more.
 Research projects have been created by students who have learned about a field during these meetings, and then came up with a good question to explore, or were able to offer a needed skill.